AdamMooers/upsilon/doc/programmers_manual.md

 # Hacks and Pitfalls

-The open source toolchain that Upsilon uses is novel and unstable.
+The open source software stack that Upsilon uses is novel and unstable.

 ## F4PGA